hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 Some common examples of border colors include:

-- `Border / Strong` for secondary Button border
+- `Border/Strong` for secondary Button border
-- `Border / Primary` for Card border or divider
+- `Border/Primary` for Card border or divider
-- `Border / {Status color}` for Alert borders
+- `Border/{Status color}` for Alert borders

 ![Image showing different borders applied on a button, card and alert](/assets/foundations/color/colors-border-examples.png)